MaibornWolff/dcos-deploy/README.md

 ### Limitations
 * Deleting packages/apps/jobs is not supported: Since dcos-deploy does not keep a state it cannot detect if you remove a service/app/job from its configuration.
 Therefore you are responsible to delete any no longer wanted entities yourself.
 * Can not safely detect changes in marathon apps: Due do default configuration options being added by marathon, dcos-deploy can at the moment not predict beforehand if an app will be changed.
-* Frameworks that require special configuration after installation (like Edge-LB with its pool configuration) are at the moment not supported.
+* Frameworks that require special configuration after installation (like Edge-LB with its pool configuration) are not supported at the moment.

 ## Requirements